Phase Three – 1981-1986: Picking Up the Pieces.

 In time-honoured fashion, drive-shafts would form the upper wishbone link, Randle telling this author; “… it was very specifically designed to have a lot of compliance at hub height, without any compliance in the yaw sense.
 That’s why you’ve got the frame in front of the differential – and that’s what made it so good.”

 July 1981 saw the press launch of the revised XJ-S HE, but behind the scenes, a more auspicious event took place.
-The very first running XJ40 prototype emerged from the experimental workshops with Jim Randle at the wheel.
-That first drive demonstrated he had the basics right.
-But more to the point, it embodied something else – it made XJ40 real.
+The very first running XJ40 prototype emerged from the experimental workshops.
+That first drive demonstrated that Randle had the basics right.
+But more to the point, it embodied something more – it made XJ40 real.

 Amongst discussions held was the serious prospect of a tie-up with BMW.

 According to Car Magazine’s Georg Kacher, Egan and BMW’s Eberhard Von Kuenheim discussed a deal as early as 1982, with Jim Randle and BMW’s Hans Hagen determining a common components concept.
 However, before the deal was signed it was allegedly vetoed by Secretary for Industry, Norman Tebbit.
 Egan remained undaunted however and continued to push for independence.

 Meanwhile, Randle’s engineering team hit some early setbacks.
 One such saw him working over Christmas to redesign XJ40’s front crush tubes, which had performed poorly in early crash testing.
 With Semi-Engineered Prototypes now hitting the roads, failures were legion.
 Jaguar was attempting something genuinely new – creating a lightweight car.
 With weight comes strength, but once you remove it, problems inevitably occur.